Inflation and Leptogenesis in a $U(1)$-enhanced supersymmetric model: Inflation

 The model addressed in Refs.\,\cite{Ahn:2014gva, Ahn:2016typ} naturally causes a hybrid inflation\,\footnote{Supersymmetirc realizations of $F$-term hybrid inflation were first studied in Ref.\,\cite{Copeland:1994vg}.
-And the hybrid inflation model in supergravity\,\cite{Lazarides:1996dv, Senoguz:2004vu} and the $F$-term hybrid inflation in supersymmetric moduli stabilization~\cite{Kallosh:2010xz} were studied in detail.
+And the hybrid inflation model in supergravity\,\cite{elec_vev, Lazarides:1996dv, Senoguz:2004vu} and the $F$-term hybrid inflation in supersymmetric moduli stabilization~\cite{Kallosh:2010xz} were studied in detail.
 See also Refs.\,\cite{D_term, Garbrecht:2006az}}, in which the QCD axion and the lightest neutralino charged under a stabilizing symmetry could become components of dark mater.
 We work in a SUGRA framework based on type IIB string theory, and assume that the dilaton and complex structure moduli are fixed at semi-classical level by turning on background fluxes\,\cite{Gukov:1999ya}.
-Below the scale where the complex structure and the axio-dilaton moduli are stabilized through fluxes as in Refs.\,\cite{Giddings:2001yu, Dasgupta:1999ss}, in Einstein frame the SUGRA scalar potential is
+Below the scale where the complex structure and the axio-dilaton moduli are stabilized through fluxes as in Refs.\,\cite{Giddings:2001yu, Dasgupta:1999ss}, in Einstein frame\,\footnote{In Jordan frame since the sign of the kinetic term for the scalar field is not positive definite one could not have a stable ground state.
+Hence the correct procedure is to transform the potentials to the Einstein frame, and then the system in Einstein frame could not decay lower energy states\,\cite{Magnano:1993bd}.
+And with this correct procedure we found a blot on this work that the procedure break down for large couplings of the inflaton to the Ricci scalar.} the SUGRA scalar potential is

 where $G^\alpha=G^{\alpha\bar{\beta}}G_{\bar{\beta}}$ with $G^{\alpha\bar{\beta}}=M^2_PK^{\alpha\bar{\beta}}$, $M_{P}=(8\pi G_N)^{-1/2}=2.436\times10^{18}$ GeV is the reduced Planck mass with the Newton's gravitational constant $G_N$, and $f_{ij}$ is the gauge kinetic function.
 And the $F$-term potential is given by the first term in the right hand side of Eq.\,(\ref{scapot}); the $D$-term, the second term in the right hand side of Eq.\,(\ref{scapot}), is quartic in the charged fields under the gauge group, and in the model it is flat along the inflationary trajectory so that it can be ignored during inflation\,\footnote{Assuming the FI $D$-terms do not appear during inflation, $\xi^{\rm FI}_i=0$, it is likely that $D$ terms in the inflaton sector do not give a significant contribution to the inflaton potential.
 See Sec.\,\ref{inf_PQ1}.}.
 The generalized Kahler potential, $G$, is given by